billtrust/iam-starter/README.md

 # note that these two are equivalent:
 $ iam-starter --profile myprofile --command aws s3 ls
 $ aws s3 ls --profile myprofile

+# you can use iamx as shorthand for iam-starter (less typing)
+$ iamx --role myrole --command aws s3 ls
 ```

 ## Motivation